markc/markup/README.md

 ###### Copyright &copy; 2012 Mark Constable, License: [AGPLv3]

-This simple project is a single file HTML5/CSS3 [Markup] page that provides a minimal editor and [Markdown] preview system with a few interesting features:
+This very simple project is mainly comprised of a [HTML5], [CSS3] and [Javascript] single page interface ([SPI]) file that provides an embedded [Markdown] editor and preview system.
+It's meant to be used as a template for a new site but it is also somewhat useful in its own right to edit and preview Markdown formatted text.
+It can also store a working copy in [localStorage] so it's available the next time you visit the page.
+Perhaps the most interesting feature is how it can markup [Markdown] formatted test dynamically within the browser.
+This [README.md] is an example of it doing just that.

+To summarize a few interesting features:

 * a single self contained ~12KB page, just wget or copy [index.html]
 * only depends are [marked.js] from Github, README.md, favicon.ico
-* minimal modern HTML5/CSS3 page template for any purpose
+* minimal modern HTML5, CSS3 and JS page template for any purpose
 * an ultra simple AJAX GET function that does not require jQuery
 * example of including marked.js directly from its Github repo
 * example [live site] taking advantage of Githubs gh-pages branch